Andreas-Svensson/python/Laborations/Workflow for AI-Projects.md

 Linear regression is a machine learning algorithm which finds likeliness between two or more variables...

-Below follows a more general description which will later be used as a specific example to predict house prices
+Below follows a more general description which will later be used as a specific example to predict house prices.

+<br/><br/>

 ### **1.1 Algorithm Explanation**
 The algorithm uses the following formula: